 Is Linked To The Gospel"The very gospel itself comes under attack when the eternal security of the believer is questioned." "... the very foundations of Christianity begin to crumble once we begin tampering with the eternal security of the believer.""Yet I reject the notion that eternal security is just a Baptist doctrine.
 As you read, I believe it will become apparent that this doctrine is first and foremost a biblical one.""You see, it isn't just good news.
 It is good news about Jesus Christ, Who paid our sin debt in full to a holy God Who required death for sin and the shedding of His blood, satisfied that requirement, and made it possible for you and me to be accepted in the eyes of God and to be eternally secure in Him.
 That's why He called it the grace of God."A close examination of these aforementioned statements from Charles Stanley clearly reveals his views on eternal security.
 To him it is: (1) intrinsically linked to the gospel, (2) foundational to Christianity, (3) a first and foremost Bible doctrine and included under the grace of God!

-The Definition of Eternal SecurityThe following is the eternal security definition cited by Charles Stanley:"... eternal security is that work of God in which He guarantees that the gift of salvation once received is possessed forever and cannot be lost."One of the objectives of this booklet is to precisely identify what Charles Stanley means when he says that our salvation "once received is possessed forever and cannot be lost."
+The Definition of Eternal SecurityThe following is the eternal security definition cited by Charles Stanley:"... eternal security is that work of God in which He guarantees that the gift of salvation once received is possessed forever and cannot be lost."One of the objectives of this article is to precisely identify what Charles Stanley means when he says that our salvation "once received is possessed forever and cannot be lost."
 Remember, this internationally known religious figure has linked this concept (eternal security) to the gospel and the grace of God.
 The following elaborates Charles Stanley's view:"The Bible clearly teaches that God's love for His people is of such magnitude that even those who walk away from the faith have not the slightest chance of slipping from His hand.""Even if a believer for all practical purposes becomes an unbeliever, his salvation is not in jeopardy.""... believers who lose or abandon their faith will retain their salvation ...."By these statements, Charles Stanley's gospel shockingly declares someone still "saved" who becomes an apostate, that is, one who "becomes an unbeliever" or "lose[s] or abandons their faith."
 In other words, one's salvation is always "possessed forever and cannot be lost" even if such a person no longer believes!

 Charles Stanley Is a True Eternal Security Teacher

 Charles Stanley's Meaning of The True "Christian"As might be expected, Charles Stanley's understanding of what a Christian is surfaces throughout his teachings, but even this has naturally been affected by his adherence to eternal security:"... a Christian who at no point in his entire life bore any eternal fruit.
-And yet his salvation is never jeopardized.""... there are Christians who show no evidence of their Christianity as well.""Consequently, God does not require a constant attitude of faith in order to be saved -- only an act of faith.""It [saving faith] is a singular moment in time wherein we take what God has offered."According to Charles Stanley and eternal security, it is possible for a Christian to bear no fruit at all throughout his entire life, show absolutely "no evidence" of his Christianity at all and not maintain a "constant attitude of faith"!
+And yet his salvation is never jeopardized.""... there are Christians who show no evidence of their Christianity as well.""Consequently, God does not require a constant attitude of faith in order to be saved -- only an act of faith.""It [saving faith] is a singular moment in time wherein we take what God has offered."According to Charles Stanley sermons online and eternal security, it is possible for a Christian to bear no fruit at all throughout his entire life, show absolutely "no evidence" of his Christianity at all and not maintain a "constant attitude of faith"!
 Is this really what the Bible teaches or is it a dangerous distortion of the true gospel of grace to the point where it has now been turned into something different?
 Jude urged Christians in his day to fight against a grace teaching which, in reality, was not true grace teaching but instead a distorted "grace" message which allowed for immorality (Jude 3, 4).

 Moreover, Heb.
 5:9 states: